 Recommended soldering iron: Weller D650PK (link to check the price on Amazon).

 - Desoldering pump: to remove melted solder cleanly and effectively.

 Recommended desoldering pump: EDSYN SOLDAPULLT (link to check the price on Amazon).

 Before we get into the how-to portion of this article, let’s quickly discuss how the microphone and loudspeaker are basically the same design, only reversed.

 A moving-coil dynamic microphone transducer works on the principle of electromagnetic induction, just like the vast majority of loudspeakers and headphones.

 Magnetic Induction In The Dynamic Microphone

-The moving-coil dynamic microphones has a diaphragm that moves according to the varying sound pressure around it.
-Attached to the this diaphragm is a conduction coil that is surrounded by permanent magnets.
+The moving-coil dynamic microphone has a diaphragm that moves according to the varying sound pressure around it.
+Attached to this diaphragm is a conduction coil that is surrounded by permanent magnets.